LisbethH23/R-project-last-assesment-bootcamp/README.md

 ### Troubleshooting# :
-Data in R depending of the type of file like excel or cvs, systems like Mac or Windows sometime tent to change variables in minimo however this could have a different results in your data and in your visualizations like the quantity in variables.
+Data in R depending of the type of file like excel or cvs, systems like Mac or Windows sometime changes the quantity of variables, this could have a different results in your data and in your visualizations however when your dealing with large data this can be a minimun error.
+Also R scripts doesn't always keep runing your code so the best is to install R studio in your computer rather that working online in R.

 ### Tools# : Power Bi & R studio